Pearson-Higher-Ed/design/c/inputs/v2.2.0-beta.1/index.md

       ### Phone number w/ country code

       Spacing
-      : - Dropdown icon is 4px from the left edge of the text for both the fancy and basic styles
+      : - Dropdown icon is 4px from the right edge of the text field for both the fancy and basic styles
-        - Button flag icon is 10px from the top edge of the dropdown window
+        - Button of the flag icon is 10px from the top edge of the dropdown window
-        - Dropdown margins are 32px from the left edge and 24px from the right edge
+        - Dropdown margins are 34px from the left edge and 24px from the right edge

+      Sizes
+      : - The overall width of the dropdown is 250px
+        - The max height for the Dropdown before scroll bars are available is 250px
+        - Standard flag sizes are 20px wide by 10px tall

       Typography
       : - Value text is [Basic UI Text](/design/c/typography/v2.0.0-beta.9/#rd-ui-text-basic)